On singular Hilbert schemes of points: Local structures and tautological sheaves: Introduction

+When $n=4$, this is a classical result of S.~Katz \cite{Kat94}.
+For points with embedded dimension $3n+8$, we also find such \emph{similarity} phenomena (see Section~\ref{sec:3D-1321} and Appendix~\ref{sec:3D-2311}).
+For an extensive discussion, we refer the reader to Section~\ref{sec:conjectures}.
+In summary, although the local structures of Hilbert schemes of points are in general very bad (see \cite{Jel20}), there seem to be unexpected patterns.

-As a result, we can show that the Hilbert scheme of $\leq 7$ points on smooth 3-folds have certain good local properties. \begin{theorem} Let $X$ be the smooth quasi-projective 3-fold.
-Then $\mathrm{Hilb}^n(X)$ is normal, Gorenstein for $n\leq 7$, and and has only rational singularities for $n\leq 6$. \end{theorem} I expect that $\mathrm{Hilb}^7(X)$ also has only rational singularities; see the end of section \ref{sec:local-properties-hilb-schemes} for some discussions.
-In section \ref{sec:McKay-correspondence} we consider the conjecture \ref{conj-intro-eularchar-global} from the viewpoint of McKay correspondence.
-This provides us motivation to consider the rationality of the above mentioned singularities.
+As a result, we can show that the Hilbert schemes of at most $7$ points on smooth 3-folds have certain good local properties.

+\begin{theorem} Let $X$ be the smooth quasi-projective 3-fold.
+Then $\Hilb^n(X)$ is normal, Gorenstein for $n\leq 7$, and has only rational singularities for $n\leq 6$. \end{theorem}

+We expect that $\Hilb^7(X)$ also has only rational singularities; see the end of Section~\ref{sec:local-properties-hilb-schemes} for some discussions.
+In Section~\ref{sec:McKay-correspondence}, we consider Conjecture~\ref{conj-intro-eularchar-global} from the viewpoint of the McKay correspondence.
+This provides us motivation to consider the rationality of the above-mentioned singularities.

+Our results on the local structures enable us to compute the equivariant Hilbert functions.
+Consequently, we verify Conjecture~\ref{conj-intro-eularchar-global} for $n\leq 6$ and equivariant line bundles $K$ and $L$ on toric 3-folds.
+In \cite{Hu21}, using degenerations of Hilbert schemes, we extend this result to all smooth proper 3-folds.